ad1tyaaa/100days/README.md

 This repo keeps the progress.

+## FINDING THE MISSING PIECE

-THE JOURNEY TO FIN THE MISSING PIECE. 🥲
+THE JOURNEY TO FIND THE MISSING PIECE. 🥲

 💣